ChilledCosmonaut/JourneyThroughSpace/README.md

 # GameLab Project Repository

-`Please edit this README to fit your project.`
+`Please edit this README to fit your project and keep it up-to-date with your concept paper, slides, and report.`

 |  General Info  | |
 | ---|---|